vzhong/dashboard/README.md

 # dashboard

 Dashboard provides utilities to make and visualize experiment logs.
+Yes, now you can run your experiments on your server and view your logs on your phone like you've always wanted.

 ## Reporting